Make your opinion know

 Join a gun control group

-By signing up for their newsletters, you’ll receive timely alerts about impending legislative action.
+By signing up for their newsletters, you’ll receive alerts of impending legislative action.
 Timing, of course, is crucial.
 When a vote in the legislature is approaching, a large and ongoing response from you and other concerned citizens is effective.

-When you are a member of a local group of concerned citizens you can coordinate your calls at an opportune moment to inundate your legislator’s lines on an important issue.
+Concerned citizen groups coordinate calls at an opportune moment to inundate your legislator’s lines on an important issue.
 It’s quick and easy to pick up the phone, make the call, and have an impact.

 Recommended means of communicating with your legislator